Contact Us for a Free Consultation (213) 542-0979

 Juror Must Be Fair and Impartial in Los Angeles

-So, once a person gets through the challenges for cause – which means a defense attorney, for example, could say, you know what, I want the court to excuse juror number two because that juror has shown that they cannot be fair in the case, and obviously you have to give the reason why.
+So, once a person gets through the challenges for a cause – which means a defense attorney, for example, could say, you know what, I want the court to excuse juror number two because that juror has shown that they cannot be fair in the case, and obviously you have to give the reason why.

-The prosecutor will get to speak about that and then the judge will ultimately decide whether that juror should be excused for cause.
-Once the person is passed on for cause, then that person is eligible to serve on the jury, and basically the prosecution and defense will ask them questions and they will each have a chance to decide whether they want to have the juror on the panel or not.
+The prosecutor will get to speak about that, and then the judge will ultimately decide whether that juror should be excused for cause.
+Once the person is passed on for cause, then that person is eligible to serve on the jury, and basically, the prosecution and defense will ask them questions, and they will each have a chance to decide whether they want to have the juror on the panel or not.

 You're going to learn something.
 You're going to enjoy yourself, and it's an experience – especially if you have a great criminal defense attorney and a great prosecutor on it – that you won't soon forget.
-Contact the Hedding Law Firm for more information.

 Menu